franciscoj/dotfiles/README.md

 * [Javascript syntax highlight](http://github.com/pangloss/vim-javascript)
 * [Supertab](http://github.com/ervandew/supertab) which together with rubycomplete.vim works amazing with ruby auto completion
 * ZoomWin to be able to set a window full screen with `<leader>z`
-* [Fugitive.vim](https://github.com/tpope/vim-fugitive) An really good vim plugin to handle GIT.
+* [Fugitive.vim](https://github.com/tpope/vim-fugitive) A really good vim plugin to handle GIT.
 Give it a try if you haven't done yet.

 ## Can I use them?